 Philadelphia is a very large city located in the state of Pennsylvania.
-With a population of 1,576,251 people and 409 constituent neighborhoods, Philadelphia is the largest community in Pennsylvania.
-Philadelphia has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 1,550,542 people and 409 associated neighborhoods, Philadelphia is the largest community in Pennsylvania.
+Much of the housing stock in Philadelphia was built prior to World War II, making it one of the older and more historic cities in the country.

 Also of interest is that Philadelphia has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 10.75% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Philadelphia telecommute to their jobs.
+Overall, about 16.41% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the benefits of being a big city like Philadelphia is having a public transportation system, but in Philadelphia the transit system is the mode of choice for lots of people getting to and from work every day.
 You will find many people using the bus for their daily commute, even though other transportation options exist.
 If you ask these commuters, many will tell you that not having to drive in the snarl of big city traffic is one of main reasons for leaving the car at home, or even not owning a car at all.
 With so many people taking the bus Philadelphia benefits from a reduction in air pollution and traffic.

-The per capita income in Philadelphia in 2018 was $32,344, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
-This equates to an annual income of $129,376 for a family of four.
+The per capita income in Philadelphia in 2022 was $37,669, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $150,676 for a family of four.
 However, Philadelphia contains both very wealthy and poor people as well.

 Philadelphia is an extremely ethnically-diverse city.
 The people who call Philadelphia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Philadelphia residents report their race to be Black or African-American, followed by White.
 Philadelphia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.40% of the city’s residents.
-Important ancestries of people in Philadelphia include Irish, Italian, German, Polish, and English.
+People of Hispanic or Latino origin account for 15.20% of the city’s residents.
+Important ancestries of people in Philadelphia include Irish, German, Italian, English, and Polish.

 The most common language spoken in Philadelphia is English.
 Other important languages spoken here include Spanish and Chinese.